How to update a person's data from a webhook in a journey or playbook

 "campaign_id": "<value>", "campaign_name": "Journey with Webhook response", "contact_id": "<value>", "email": "contact@example.com", "id": "<value>", "run_id": "<value>", "shape_id": "1", "shape_title": "https://webhook.example", "time": "2023-12-13T23:28:09.895030588Z", "webhook_id": "<value>"

-You might have your webhook endpoint configured to extract the contact_id value so that you can query your own database for the person's record, and return the field values you need in the webhook response (e.g. so you can use these values later on in the journey, such as for condition and filter shapes).
+You can set up your webhook endpoint to extract the contact_id, allowing you to query your database for the person's record and return the necessary field values in the webhook response.
+This lets you use those values later in the journey for conditions and filters.

-Your response payload must be valid JSON, containing the person fields and values you wish to send.
+Make sure your response payload is valid JSON and includes the person fields and values you want to send.

 For example, your webhook response might look something like this: